rogerwelin/cassowary/README.md

 </p>

-**Cassowary** is a modern HTTP(S), intuitive & cross-platform load testing tool built in Go for developers, testers and sysadmins.
+**Cassowary** is a modern HTTP/S, intuitive & cross-platform load testing tool built in Go for developers, testers and sysadmins.
 Cassowary draws inspiration from awesome projects like k6, ab & httpstat.

 ---